Write your message

 Send citation to:

-Safarifard A, Mansoori M, Karimifard L. The effect of physical-behavioral components on safety in emergency, Based on the agent-oriented approach in crowded spaces.
+Safarifard A, Mansoori M, Karimifard L. The Effect of Selected Physical and Behavioral Factors on the Duration of Complete Crowd Evacuation in Emergencies: A Case Study of Bani Hashem Shrine.
 Disaster Prev.
 Manag.
 Know.
-2025; 15 (1) :1-1
+2025; 15 (1) :2-15

 URL: http://dpmk.ir/article-1-706-en.html

-1- Faculty of Art, Architecture and Urban Planning, Islamic Azad University, South Tehran Branch
+1- Department of Architecture, Faculty of Art, Architecture and Urban Planning, Islamic Azad University, South Tehran Branch, Tehran, Iran.

-2- Technical and Engineering Faculty, Islamic Azad University, Varamin Branch
+2- Department of Architecture, Technical and Engineering Faculty, Islamic Azad University, Varamin Branch, Tehran, Iran.

 Type of Study: Research | Subject: Special